“A redundant that is sometimes used after where, what, and similar conjunctions.”

-- When they pulled up I was telling him how that I had been the one taking care of the place for the last several years.
+- When they pulled up I was telling him how that I had been the one taking care of that place for the last several years.

-I most often hear the redundant that used with the word how.
-Wait a minute let me clarify that-I actually don't hear it.
-I don't ever 'hear' the extra that when I'm listening to someone speak because the usage is so common in my area.
-The only time I actually notice the usage is in my own writing-I really like the word that but I bet you've already figured that out.
+I don’t ever ‘hear’ the extra that when I’m listening to someone speak because the usage is so common in my area, but its there.
+I most notice the usage is in my own writing.
+I really like the word that but I bet you’ve already figured that out.